 Unbeknownst to Camille, she and Amma have already met.
 Amma recognizes Camille immediately when she is looking to join Natalie’s search party.
 But she only reveals herself when she is dressed to Adora’s liking in a sundress printed with lemons, a starched white cardigan and a large yellow hair ribbon.

-When Camille asks her why she hadn’t introduced herself sooner, Amma references her “skivvies.”
+When Camille asks her why she hadn’t introduced herself sooner, Amma references her “civvies.”
 She is afraid that Camille would tell Adora about the tube top and short skirt she wears while rollerblading around Wind Gap and smoking cigarettes in the woods.

-Unlike Camille, Amma doesn’t want Adora to know she is “incorrigible”, a word she self-prescribes and has heard somewhere else.
+Unlike Camille, Amma doesn’t want Adora to know she is “incorrigible”, a word she self-prescribes but has heard somewhere else.
 She prefers to live a double life.
 So when she is home in Adora’s mansion, Amma plays along in a way Camille has never been able to.

 Flashbacks reveal Camille as a pre-teen with short cropped hair unsuitable for hair ribbons and a wardrobe devoid of heavily patterned sundresses.
 As an adult, she tests Adora’s patience by staying out all night after an unremarkable evening at a local bar.